 B-17 Flying Fortress

-The Boeing B-17 is a 4-engine heavy bomber developed in the 1930s for the US Air Force.
+The Boeing B-17 is a 4-engine heavy bomber and its creation dates back to the 1930s for the US Air Force.
 The huge plane looks like it has landed as planned and untouched on the seabed at 60m, even the engine and propellers are still intact.
-It is one of the best preserved World War II aircraft wrecks worldwide.
+It is one of the best-preserved World War II aircraft wrecks worldwide.
 The great depth and difficult diving conditions allow only the most experienced of divers a glimpse of the impressive war machine.

 Did we awaken your thirst for adventure?
 That was not all the adventures Vis holds for you.
 If you want to explore this exciting island world, talk to our charter experts now.
-In the summer of 2019 we will organize a flotilla that will take you on the trail of these sights.
-No sailing skills are needed!
+In the summer of 2019, we will organize a flotilla that will take you on the trail of these sights.
+There is no requirement for sailing skills!
 For the fur seals among you, we can also offer a large number of yachts in the area.